CatoLynx/pyFIS/README.md

   * microSYST migra industrial LED signs using TCP/IP
   * My own very basic and generic split-flap interface protocol (you can use this to interface with any split-flap type display)
   * My own protocol for controlling a single-line scrolling RGB text display
+* Data Sources
+  * Frankfurt Airport (Fraport) API for arrivals and departures
 * Other features
   * Support for reading LAWO's font file format